raspberrypilearning/sweet-shop-reaction-game/worksheet.md

 ## What's next?
 - Can you add user input to your scratch program to find out the name of the player?
 - Can you connect a real physical button instead of a sweet?
-- Can you write a similar program using a text based programing language like Python?
+- Can you write a similar program using a text-based programing language like Python?